quicwg/quic-bit-grease/draft-ietf-quic-bit-grease.md

 Initial, and Handshake packets.

-A client MAY also clear the QUIC Bit in Initial packets that are sent prior to receiving the transport parameters.
+A client MAY also clear the QUIC Bit in Initial packets that are sent prior to receiving transport parameters from the server.
 A client can only clear the QUIC Bit if such packets include a token provided by the server in a NEW_TOKEN frame on a connection where the server also included the grease_quic_bit transport parameter.
 To allow for changes in server configuration, clients SHOULD set